 Bullied teacher: Workplace bullying in Education Queensland and Australia

-I am a caring, dedicated and competent teacher.
+I was a caring, dedicated and competent teacher.

 I wanted my students to do well and I wanted them to feel good about themselves.

 But I was bullied by the principal of my school.

 He seemed to have been collecting false evidence against me* (To protect myself, I have been advised to use the terms “seems to”).

 I have shown his allegations to be false.

 But he still seemed to be trying his hardest to have me terminated.

 He seemed to ignore my strengths and to twist positives into negatives.
 This has been done to other teachers as well.
 For example, a teacher had his strengths spun into problems, partly because they were weak spots for the principal- the principal who was not good on computers criticized his use of computers, etc.

 He seemed to pretend to offer support purely so he could allege in his official documents that 'support was given'.